✨ Software.com is now Antenna. Read more →

 If your organization requires Admin approval to install Enterprise Apps into Azure AD, follow these instructions to approve the application.

-- Select the Software.com application from the list of pending requests.
+5. Select the Antenna application from the list of pending requests.

 Once approved, all users who requested the app will be notified, and the application will be available for use by all users in the tenant unless you have configured it to require user assignment.